 Under Johnson’s mayoralty (2008-16), Londoners also struggle with London’s increasingly chronic shortage of genuinely affordable homes to buy and rent.
 Parliament – Westminster – fails to enable the State – Whitehall, City Hall and local councils – to build much-needed new council homes.

 Local authorities, both Labour-led and Conservative, rubberstamp ‘regeneration’ schemes pursued by corporate developers, housebuilders and housing associations.
 Instead of building desperately needed council homes, these developer-led, council-backed schemes build high-density towers and blocks of primarily luxury apartments.

 These new homes are sold and rented at prices way beyond the means of Londoners on average and lower incomes.
 Thousands of London households, especially ones with younger members, thus find themselves priced out of the city of their birth where their families have lived for generations.

-The small proportions sold as ‘affordable’ by these schemes are unaffordable to the majority of Londoners who desperately need genuinely affordable homes.
+The small proportions of homes sold as ‘affordable’ by these schemes are unaffordable to the majority of Londoners who desperately need genuinely affordable homes.
 Such ‘regeneration’ schemes, replicated across London’s 32 boroughs, represent a massive missed opportunity to provide secure, decent and affordable homes for generations of Londoners.